 www.pica.org

-Through performances and exhibitions lectures and workshops and the annual Time-Based Art Festival PICA constructs a citywide platform for the creation and discovery of contemporary art.
-For current information artists and events visit PICA.org.
+Through performances, exhibitions, lectures, and workshops, the annual Time-Based Art Festival PICA constructs a citywide platform for the creation and discovery of contemporary art.
+For current information on artists and events visit PICA.org.

 Portland Opera